daim77/election_scraper/README.md

 # election_scrapper
-Elections to the Chamber of Deputies of the Parliament of the Czech Republic held on 20 – 21 October 2017
+Elections to the Chamber of Deputies of the Parliament of the Czech Republic 1996 - 2007